-- With --ip, specify the IP address of the DHCP server itself. - With --netmask, specify the network. - With --lowerip and --upperip, you can specify the lowest and highest IP address, respectively, that the DHCP server will hand out to clients.
+- With --ip, specify the IP address of the DHCP server itself. - With --netmask, specify the netmask of the network.

+• With --lowerip and --upperip, you can specify the lowest and highest IP address, respectively, that the DHCP server will hand out to clients.